Akuli/jou/doc/json.md

 You should initialize all fields of `JSONBuilder` that you don't use to zero by e.g. using [the `ClassName{}` syntax](classes.md#instantiating-syntax) as shown above.
-Those other fields are not documented here because you rarely need to care about them.

-When you create a JSONBuilder, you can set the following fields:
-- `pretty_print: int` field to decide how whitespace will be added.
+When you create a `JSONBuilder`, you can set the `pretty_print: int` field to decide how whitespace will be added.
 If `pretty_print` is zero, the JSON will be created without any unnecessary whitespace.
 If `pretty_print` is positive, the JSON will be indented with that many spaces.

 The `.finish()` method returns [a string](tutorial.md#more-about-strings) of JSON.
 You must `free()` the JSON string, [just like with lists](lists.md#what-does-freelistptr-do),